 \section{Further Directions}

-\begin{enumerate} \item By theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem} we have generalised the Hammersley-Clifford Theorem, but only when the graph $\G$ is bipartite.
-Can this be generalised further beyond the realms of the bipartite?
-Note that $\G$ being bipartite is used at many critical parts of the proof e.g. the construction of the elements $x^v$ in lemma \ref{lemma:four special configurations}, construction of the interaction in lemma \ref{lemma:construction_of_V^prime} etc.
+\begin{enumerate} \item By Theorems \ref{thm:main theorem} and \ref{thm:G-invariant main theorem} we have generalised the Hammersley-Clifford Theorem, but only when the graph $\G$ is bipartite.
+Can this be generalised further beyond the bipartite case?
+Note that $\G$ being bipartite is used at many critical parts of the proof e.g. the construction of the configurations $x^v$ in Lemma \ref{lemma:four special configurations}, construction of the interaction in Lemma \ref{lemma:construction_of_V^prime} etc.

 \item